wp-plugins/noaa-weather/readme.txt

 == ChangeLog ==
+= 1.2.6 =
+Checked and changed compatibility up to WordPress 4.0

 = 1.2.5 =
 Fixed bug I introduced in 1.2.4 where I had escaped the slash in "n/a".